rueedlinger/machine-learning-snippets/README.md

 ![CI Build](https://github.com/rueedlinger/machine-learning-snippets/workflows/CI%20Build/badge.svg)

 ### Export the Jupyter Notebooks
-To export the Jupyter notebooks to Markdonw the [export-notebooks.sh](export-notebooks.sh) script can be used.
+To export the Jupyter notebooks to markdown the [export-notebooks.sh](export-notebooks.sh) script can be used.
 This scrip uses `nbconvert` to convert the Jupyter notebooks.

 ## The Snippets...